mrdavtan/ArXiv_Explorer/README.md

 - **Vector Similarity Search**: Utilizes FAISS for efficient and fast search through large datasets based on vector similarity.
 - **Comprehensive Database**: Access a wide array of research papers from the ArXiv dataset, updated weekly.
 - **Summarization**: Leverage OpenAI models to generate concise summaries of research paper abstracts, streamlining your review process.
+- **Saved Searches**: Go back to previous searches for further reading or exploration.
+- **Download Papers**: Select which papers to download from the GUI.

 ## Getting Started

-To use the ArXiv RAG FAISS Search Utility, please ensure that your environment supports GPU acceleration for optimal performance.
-Follow the installation instructions provided in this repository to set up the utility on your system.
+To use the ArXiv RAG/FAISS Explorer, please ensure that your environment supports GPU acceleration for optimal performance.
+Follow the installation instructions provided in this repository to set up the app on your system.

 ## How It Works